Anthony Hunt: Career

 Hunt was impressed by the Festival of Britain's Skylon, engineered by Frank Newby and Felix Samuely of FJ Samuely & Partners, two of the most influential engineers at the time.
 This inspired him to seek employment with the firm, which he achieved.
 It was with FJ Samuely & Partners that Hunt really developed his passion for structural engineering, working on projects such as Eero Saarinen's American Embassy in London.

 Following a spell working for Terence Conran and for Hancock Associates, Hunt founded Anthony Hunt Associates in 1962.
 He worked extensively with a new generation of British Architects, including Norman Foster, Richard Rogers, Michael Hopkins and Nicholas Grimshaw and played a large role in developing the lightweight, component-based style known as British high tech architecture.
 Throughout his career, Hunt maintained a keen interest in the wider aspects of industrial design.

 In 1994 he received the Gold Medal from the Institution of Structural Engineers.

-Personal life and death
+Death

-Hunt died at home in Gloucestershire on 16 August 2022, at the age of 90.
+Hunt died from heart failure at his home in Painswick, Gloucestershire, on 16 August 2022, aged 90.